erictsangx/koa-async-body/README.md

 This middleware is written on top of busboy for koa2.x to parse request bodies and ``async/await``.

-PS: It will parse content-types with `multipart/form-data`, `application/x-www-form-urlencoded` and `application/json`.
+It will parse content-types with `multipart/form-data`, `application/x-www-form-urlencoded` and `application/json`.

 ##Install
 ``npm install koa-async-body``